Brovar64/stream-bingo-vue/README.md

 2. **Set Up Words**: Add words or phrases that might happen during your stream.
 3. **Start the Game**: Once you have enough words, activate the game so viewers can join.
 4. **Manage the Game**:
-   - Call out words when they happen during the stream
+   - Call out words when they happen during the stream (click on them to toggle their status)
    - Approve or reject viewer marks directly on the bingo words
    - View player grids by clicking on a player's name
    - Monitor which players have achieved bingo